fmatthew5876/stdcxx-bitops/README.md

 Those who wish to implement the functions provided by this proposal must consider the following guidelines:

+* Implementors must at a minimum provide support for 1, 2, 4, and 8 byte integral signed and unsigned types.
+* Implementors should use optimized hardware instructions wherever possible.
  * *Prefer* compiler intrinsics to inline assembly.
     The former allows important optimizations while the later does not.
     As a motivating example, consider the count trailing zeros algorithm.
-    On older intel machines, this is implemented with a `bsf` instruction followed by a `cmov` instruction to handle the case where the input is 0.
+    On older Intel machines, this is implemented with a `bsf` instruction followed by a `cmov` instruction to handle the case where the input is 0.
 In many contexts the optimizer is able to prove that the input is never 0 and thus the cmov instruction can be omitted.
 These optimizations are often impossible with inline assembly.
+* Implementors are encouraged to add support for wider integral types where it makes sense to do so.

-Survey of hardware support
+Survey of Hardware Support
 -----------------------------

 The following is a list of compiler intrinsics and native instructions which can be used to implement the proposal on various platforms.
 Several machine architectures were surveyed for their instruction references.
 The purpose of this section is to demonstrate the current state of the art on many different machines.
-C/C++ code implementations are also provided for some functions whose implementation is trivial.

-A list of processor manual references can be found in the [References](#references) section.
+We have also noted when one operation is trivially implementable from another operation.

 * `cntt0(x)`
  * i386: `bsf`, `cmov`